PolusAI/workflow-inference-compiler/docs/userguide.md

 ## Explicit Edges

-If for some reason edge inference fails, you can always explicitly specify the edges using `'&var'` and `'*var'` notation.
-Simply use `'&var'` to create a reference to an output filename and then, in an input in any later step, use `'*var'` to dereference the filename and create an explicit edge between the output and the input.
+If for some reason edge inference fails, you can always explicitly specify the edges using `!& var` and `!* var` notation.
+Simply use `!& var` to create a reference to an output and then, in an input in any later step, use `!* var` to dereference the output and create an explicit edge between the output and the input.
 See [`examples/gromacs`](https://github.com/PolusAI/mm-workflows/blob/main/examples/gromacs) in `mm-workflows` repository for a concrete example.
-Due to yaml's [anchors and aliases](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) notation (which you can still use!), these variables will need to be in quotes.
-(The notation is intended to be nearly identical, but instead of using `'*var'` to refer to the *contents* of `'&var'` it refers to the *path* to `'&var'`.)
+This notation is intended to be similar to yaml's [anchors and aliases](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) notation (which you can still use!).

 ## Inline Inputs